catalogfi/garden.js/docs/docs/developers/sdk/api-reference/Orderbook.md

 - `sendAmount`: The amount of `fromAsset` you want to send.
 - `receiveAmount`: The amount of `toAsset` you want to receive.
 - `secretHash`: `sha256` hash of the secret.
 The secret has to be a unique 32-byte length string.
-- `btcInputAddress`: If specified then the funds will be sent to this address.
+- `btcInputAddress`: The Bitcoin address of the user.
+The funds will be sent to this address in case of redeem or refund.

 #### Returns